Latest: v0.4.1 · on crates.io

 Automatic Type Detection

-guess_type() identifies integers, dates, currencies, emails, UUIDs, IBANs, credit cards, and 15+ other types from raw strings — with confidence scores.
+guess_type() identifies 20 types from raw strings — integers, dates, currencies, emails, UUIDs, IBANs, credit cards, and more — with confidence scores.

 Learn more →